Header Ads

 The current market reaction illustrates how geopolitics has become a central variable in global finance.
 While economic fundamentals still matter, political risk now plays a decisive role in shaping expectations, asset pricing, and policy choices.
 Markets are not signaling crisis, but they are clearly pricing caution, reflecting a world where financial stability and geopolitical stability are increasingly interconnected.

-Which assets usually benefit during geopolitical uncertainty?
+Q2: Which assets usually benefit during uncertainty?

-Does geopolitical risk always cause market crashes?
+Q3: Does geopolitical risk always trigger a market crash?

-How do central banks respond to geopolitical shocks?
+Q4: How do central banks respond to geopolitical shocks?

-Are emerging markets more vulnerable to geopolitical tension?
+Q5: Are emerging markets more vulnerable?

-Can geopolitical tensions affect inflation?
+Q6: Can tensions affect inflation?